OWASP/owasp-mastg/tests-beta/ios/MASVS-STORAGE/MASTG-TEST-0x55-1.md

 1. Run a static analysis tool such as @MASTG-TOOL-0073 on the app binary to verify if your app uses `UITextAutocorrectionTypeNo`.

-2. If you app uses Storyboards or XIB files, check whether the UI elements such as `UITextFields`, `UITextViews`, and `UISearchBars` use `UITextAutocorrectionTypeNo` flag.
+2. If your app uses Storyboards or XIB files, check whether the UI elements such as `UITextFields`, `UITextViews`, and `UISearchBars` use `UITextAutocorrectionTypeNo` flag.

 ## Observation